WHAT YOU SHOULD KNOW:

-Keep your baby's belly area dry for at least 2 days.
+Care for your baby's wound as directed.
+Keep your baby's abdomen dry for at least 2 days.
 Then you may put your baby in a tub bath.
-Steristrips (thin strips of tape) are small pieces of tape over an incision (surgical wound).
-Carefully wash your baby's belly area with soap and water, then pat it dry with a towel.
-The steristrips will peel off by themselves in 7 to 10 days.
-As the steristrips start to peel off, let them fall off by themselves.
-Do not pull them off.
+Carefully wash the wound with soap and water and pat it dry.
+The medical tape will peel off on its own.
+Do not pull it off.

 - Your baby vomits more than 2 times in 1 day or vomits more than 2 days in a row.

-- You have questions or concerns about pyloric stenosis, your baby's surgery, or his care.
+- You have questions or concerns about your baby's condition or care.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.